 Digital Camera Types

-Though there is a lot of variation, popular digital cameras include primarily these broad types:
+Though there is a lot of variation, currently (2014) there are three broad types of popular digital cameras:

 - Full-frame digital single lens reflex (DSLR) cameras are high-end, sophisticated cameras.
 "Full frame" means that the sensor is the same size as a negative frame from a 35mm film camera.
 "Single lens reflex" refers to a mirror mechanism that allows you to look through an optical viewfinder that shows you exactly what the sensor sees.
 Full-frame DSLRs use interchangeable lenses.
 DSLRs are used by professionals and are the most expensive of the popular cameras.